AI Summary of Peer-Reviewed Research

 Research area:MedicinePublic Health, Environmental and Occupational HealthObesity, Physical Activity, Diet

-Why the authors say this matters: The authors conclude that these findings can inform dissemination and implementation strategies to increase HEALTH coverage.
-They also say the study offers insights into service delivery during COVID-19 and into using dissemination and implementation frameworks to evaluate implementation outcomes.
+The authors say these coverage findings can inform dissemination and implementation strategies to increase HEALTH coverage.
+They conclude that the results offer insights for implementation strategies in community settings and for service delivery during COVID-19.

-What the researchers tested: The researchers conducted descriptive analyses using baseline data and home visitor documentation from the HEALTH dissemination and implementation study.
-They measured coverage using an adapted framework based on RE-AIM and Shengelia et al., including accessibility, acceptability, and usage.
+The researchers conducted descriptive analyses using baseline data and home visitor documentation from the HEALTH dissemination and implementation study during COVID-19.
+They measured coverage using an adapted RE-AIM framework and Shengelia et al.'s access, utilization, quality, and effective coverage framework, focusing on accessibility, acceptability, and usage.

 Key points